 Ninth day of the hearing.

-Presiding Judge: I advise the witness that per Art.
+I advise the witness as per Art.
 107 of the Code of Criminal Procedure he is obliged to tell the truth.
 False testimony is punishable by incarceration for up to five years.
 Do the parties offer any motions regarding the manner of questioning?

 Defense: Nor do we.